pferrage/stone/README.md

 4. type: ```docker-compose down && docker-compose up -d```
 5. Wait for the services to start and for the data ingestion pipeline to run
 6. Next the service has been run, the following message should appear on the console: ***"All tables have been properly created"***
+7. To track the results, see the docker LOG.
+The flow can take around 15 minutes to run.
+8. At the end of the process use the commands: ```docker ps``` to check the "Name" of the container.
+Use this "container_name" to run the command: ```docker logs <container_name> -f --tail 20```